mui/material-ui/CONTRIBUTING.md

 Please follow the coding style of the current code base.
 Material-UI uses eslint, so if possible, enable linting in your editor to get realtime feedback.
 Linting can be run manually with `npm run lint`.

-Finally, when you submit a pull request, they are run again by Continuous Integration testing, but hopefully by then your code is already clean!
+Finally, when you submit a pull request, linting is run again by Continuous Integration testing, but hopefully by then your code is already clean!

 ## Roadmap